solids4foam/solids4foam.github.io/documentation/solid-models.md

     \frac{\partial (\rho_u \boldsymbol{v})}{\partial t} =
     \boldsymbol{\nabla}_u \cdot \left(j \boldsymbol{f}^{-1} \cdot \boldsymbol{\sigma} \right) \; + \rho_u \boldsymbol{b}
 $$

-where $$\boldsymbol{\nabla}_u$$ makes it clear that the differential operator is performed on the updated configuration, i.e., on the deformed mesh from the last time step.

 Like the total Lagrangian approach, the updated Lagrangian approach requires an iterative solution where $$\boldsymbol{f}$$ and $$j$$ are updated during the outer iterations.
 However, unlike the total Lagrangian approach, the updated Lagrangian approach requires the mesh to be moved at the end of each time step, such that it is in the updated configuration for the subsequent step.